vishesh9131/oioi/README.md

 ---

-## Storage Overview 💾
+## Installation window
 ![Storage information](tutorial_assets/3.png)
-1. you can this window if not then click in oioi disk again...
+1. you can see this window if not then click in oioi disk again...

 ---

-## Usage 🖱️
-1. Runs automatically in background
-2. Default shortcuts (configurable):
-   - `⌘+⇧+V`: Show clipboard history
-   - `⌘+⇧+C`: Pin current clipboard item

----

-## Storage Overview 💾
+## Drag!!
 ![Storage information](tutorial_assets/4.png)

 - Drag It to Application folder.